nurupo/vlc-pause-click-plugin/docker/README.md

 It's a lot easier to build Windows plugin binaries using Docker than following [the build instructions](../BUILD.md), as everything is already automated for you.
 That's also the way I build Windows binaries that I release.

-The Dockerfile provided in this directory sets up an image that will build all versions of the plugin: 2.1.x and 2.2.x, both 32-bit and 64-bit ones.
+The Dockerfile provided in this directory sets up an image that builds all versions of the plugin: 2.1 and 2.2, both 32-bit and 64-bit ones.
 Once the image is created, you don't have to re-create it if you change plugin source code, it will pickup any changes in code you make.

 ### Building